opensupporter/osdi-docs/people.md

 |custom_fields.[key]	|string	|The key associated with this custom field, with a corresponding value as a string.
 May be prefixed by servers based on naming conventions they document to control how collisions across systems and data sets occur.

 #### Gender Pronouns
+Gender pronouns are used to capture how a person chooses to be identified and to provide machine readable terms to use in scenarios like status updates.

+##### Example Scenarios

+* Alice completed her phone banking shift
+* Bob updated his avatar
+* Furiegh confirmed their attendance

+##### Gender Pronouns Object Fields

 |Name           |Type       |Description
 |---------------|-----------|--------------